jbillcliffe/portfolio2-hypermarket-cheap/README.md

 - W3Schools[^26] - Invaluable for providing details on elements and their attributes and so much HTML/CSS information.
 - Image Resizer.com[^27] - Very useful for providing a way of cropping and resizing images.
 This was used for all of the items in the shop.
+- Myself, The footer was reused (with minor style changes) from my first portfolio piece.
+This readme is also inspired by the original readme I did on portfolio 1.
+See other repository : Renterprise[^20]

 ## Images